pdf-raku/PDF-Class-raku/README.md

 ## Raw Data Access

-In general, PDF provides accessors for safe access and update of PDF objects.
+In general, PDF::Class provides accessors for safe access and update of PDF objects.

 However you may choose to bypass these accessors and dereference hashes and arrays directly, giving raw un-typed access to internal data structures: